4BooM04/LifecycleAwareCoroutine/README.md

 # LifecycleAwareCoroutine
-Simpe Coroutine wrapper with LifecycleOwner awarenes clone and add as simple android library module for use. im planing to add library  to maven repo in some near future
+Simpe Coroutine wrapper with LifecycleOwner awarenes.
+Clone and add as simple android library module for use.
+Im planing to add library  to maven repo in some near future.